Writing a PhD Research Proposal

 Programme information

 The aim of this course is to learn how to write a high-quality PhD research proposal, consisting of a series of studies that are expected to be of interest to international peer-reviewed journals.
-Participants will acquire the relevant knowledge and skills to conduct an in-depth literature study on a topic in one of the four themes that are supported by our school (evaluation, instruction, assessment, or implementation), to formulate relevant research questions, and to choose an appropriate research methodology.
-After completing the full course, participants can apply for admission to our international PhD programme by submitting their research proposal to the director of the SHE research programme.
+Participants will acquire the relevant knowledge and skills to conduct an in-depth literature study on a topic that fits the research program of our school, to formulate relevant research questions, and to choose an appropriate research methodology.
+After completing the course, participants can apply for admission to our international PhD programme by submitting their research proposal to the board of the SHE research programme.

-The course consists of two parts in which workshops, supervision and presentations sessions take place.
-Part 1 takes five days and part 2 takes four days.
-Between the two parts, there is a five-month period in which the research proposal is further refined.
+The course offers many opportunities to connect with the SHE community through informal meetings, workshops, supervision, and presentations sessions.
+The course takes five days on campus.
+After that, there is a six-month period in which the research proposal is further refined.
 Two personal supervisors will be assigned to each participant.
-These supervisors provide feedback and coaching during all parts of the course.
+These supervisors provide feedback and coaching during the course.
+A pre-final version of the research proposal will be presented to the SHE research committee.
 At the end of the course, participants will have completed a final version of the PhD research proposal, which is ready to be submitted to our school.
-The proposal is presented to the SHE research community in the second part of the course.

-Around two months after part 1 of the course, a binding advice will be provided by the two supervisors.
-This advice determines whether the participant may progress to part 2 of the course or not.
-The whole course takes a total of 360 hours (12 ECTS credits; European Credit Transfer System).
+Around three months after the start of the course, a binding advice will be provided by the two supervisors.
+This advice determines whether the participant may continue with the course or not.
+The course takes approximately 360 hours (12 ECTS credits; European Credit Transfer System).

 Date: